sergei-mironov/litrepl/docs/installation.md

    Plug 'https://github.com/sergei-mironov/litrepl' , { 'rtp': 'vim' }
    ```
    Note: `rtp` sets the custom vim-plugin source directory of the plugin.
+3. Optionally, install the `socat` tool using your system package manager.

 ### Installing latest versions from source using Nix